Applications to the Minister for Law for Exemption

 circumstances that demonstrate a stronger case for the particular

-- Please note that we receive a high volume of queries and it can take up to 14 working days (about 3 weeks) for us to reply.
+- Please note that we receive a high volume of queries and it can take up to 14 working days (about 3 weeks) for us to reply to enquiries on applications.
 We will contact you if we require any further information or clarification.
-We will inform you of our decision by post and email in due course.
+We will inform you of our decision by email in due course.